 j. evidence of any persons who might be entitled to claim on intestacy.

 Estate planning is a preferable more cost-effective strategy

 While it is preferable and more cost-effective to implement estate planning strategies prior to any loss of capacity, a Statutory Will is a strategy available to endeavour to implement an incapacitated person’s wishes.
 It is anticipated an ageing population will lead to an increased need for Statutory Wills and case law shows Statutory Wills are being obtained in a wide-range of situations.

-For information or assistance regarding Statutory Wills or any estate planning or estate administration matter, please contact our experienced Wills, Trusts and Estate Planning Team at Bell Legal Group on (07) 5597 3366 or email firstname.lastname@example.org.
+For information or assistance regarding Statutory Wills or any estate planning or estate administration matter, please contact our experienced Team at Bell Legal Group on (07) 5597 3366 or email firstname.lastname@example.org.

-This article was written by Janine O’Brien, solicitor.
+This article was written by Bell Legal Group.
 Its publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.